Guide to Autoclave Temperature and Pressure

 Optimizing Temperature for Steam Sterilization

-Common temperature ranges for steam sterilization include the following:
+Common temperatures for steam sterilization include:

 • 270°F (132°C) is typically used for shorter, immediate-use cycles when a single item is urgently needed for a procedure and time for steam to penetrate an entire load is not a concern.
+At 270°F, the corresponding pressure is approximately 28–30 psi above atmospheric pressure.

-The Role of Pressure in Autoclave Sterilization
+The Role of Pressure in Steam Sterilization

 The addition of pressure also makes it possible for liquids to undergo sterilization without boiling.
 This is because when pressure is raised, so is the liquid’s boiling point, if only temporarily.
 For example, liquid water can be sterilized at 250°F (121°C), 38°F (21°C) over its normal boiling point as a result of the pressure within the chamber during the sterilization cycle.
 By slowly reducing the pressure as the liquid cools, it can then be safely removed from the chamber after sterilization.